janders91/Wh_MSAnalysis/README.md

 # FCCHBBTAUTAU

-MPHYS project on HH->bbtautau MVA for FCC-hh
+MPHYS project on NN for ATLAS Wh analysis

 # Instructions